 This will be determined based on the level of an applicant's sales tax and other available funding.
-Municipalities with a sales tax greater than or equal to 4% or a county with a sales tax greater than or equal to 1.50% will be given priority.
-Those entities which have a sales tax, but at a level less than those listed above will receive fewer points.
-Additionally, the applicant's efforts toward project implementation such as cooperative agreements, public-private partnerships, bond issues and, to a lesser extent, community fundraising and volunteer efforts will be taken into consideration.
+Points awarded for sales tax will be calculated based upon comparison of the sales tax rates of current applicants.
+The applicant's efforts toward project implementation such as cooperative agreements, public-private partnerships, bond issues and, to a lesser extent, community fundraising and volunteer efforts will be taken into consideration.
 Applicants must provide written documentation of the level of local participation including assistance from other jurisdictions.